Hands down, men worse at bathroom hygiene that prevents coronavirus: Study

 "If you stand in the men's bathroom at work, and watch men leave, they mostly don't wash their hands if they used the urinal," said one New York City public relations executive, who did not want to be identified for fear of alienating his colleagues.

-Since the virus's spread, he's seen an uptick in men's handwashing at work, he noted.
+Since the virus' spread, he's seen an uptick in men's handwashing at work, he noted.
 "I, for the record, do wash my hands all the time," he added.

+READ: Hygiene tips: What’s the best way to disinfect your phone without damaging it?

 Early information about coronavirus infection in China shows that men may be more susceptible to the disease.
 Just over 58 per cent of the more than 1,000 COVID-19 patients reported in China through Jan 29, 2020, were male, research published in the New England Journal of Medicine shows.